-- A.4.1 The competition is an individual competitor (Pilot/Navigator) competition. - A.4.2 There will be a champion in the categories - Air Navigation Race - Landing - TOP Air Navigation Race (Air Navigation Race and Landing) - A.4.3 Air Navigation Race trophy: - > The competitor in the final race with the lowest number of penalties. - A.4.3.1 In the case of two or more competitors having the same number of penalties: - a) The competitor in the final race with the lowest number of penalties for flying (timing) or - b) The competitor in the final race with the lowest number of penalties for corridor flying - c) The winner of a second flight. - A.4.4 Landing trophy: - > The competitor in the landing with the lowest number of penalties - A.4.4.1 In the case of two or more competitors having the same number of penalties: - a) Forced landing or - b) Obstacle landing (Normal landing) - c) The winner of a second flight. - A.4.5 TOP Air Navigation Race trophy: - ➤ The final results will consist of the lowest number of penalties in one Air Navigation Race and Landing being added together.
-Before adding the landing penalties they will be multiplied with a factor of 10.
+- A.4.1 The competition is an individual competitor (Pilot/Navigator) competition. - A.4.2 There will be a champion in the categories: - Air Navigation Race - Landing - Combined (Air Navigation Race and Landing) - A.4.3 Air Navigation Race trophy: - The Crew with the lowest number of penalties of all flown ANR flights (excluding training flights).
+Scoring: Sum of the penalties of all flown ANR flights (excluding training flights). - A.4.3.1 In the case of two or more competitors having the same number of penalties: - a) The competitor in the final race with the lowest number of penalties for flying (timing) or - b) The competitor in the final race with the lowest number of penalties for corridor flying - c) The winner of a second flight. - A.4.4 Landing trophy: - The Crew with the lowest number of landing penalties.
+Scoring: Sum of the penalties of all landings. - A.4.4.1 In the case of two or more Crews having the same number of penalties: - a) Forced landing or - b) Obstacle landing (Normal landing) - c) The winner of a second flight.

+A.4.5 Combined trophy: